bekk/bekk-christmas/post/ux/digital-typography-and-accessibility.md

 ## Conclusion

 As you can see, many factors influence the accessibility of text.
 If you are lucky enough to work with a design system, many of these guidelines are likely a default part of the components you work with.
-However, it is always got to bear in mind these guidelines and that you have a commitment to make digital content receivable and understandable.
+However, it is always good to bear in mind these guidelines and that you have a commitment to make digital content receivable and understandable.
 Easy measures can make a lot of difference for your users, whether they are visually impaired, stressed, dyslexic, tired, color blind, or so on.
 Good luck!